Designing Robots to Help Women: DISCUSSION

-In summary, we believe that further exploration of the challenges and opportunities that arise in designing robots to help women could help us to realize a safer, more inclusive future for women, and thereby for all of society.
+In summary, we believe that further exploration of how technologies can be used to help various groups, including women, will contribute to realizing a safer, healthier, more inclusive, and better future for all of society.